aris-infosec/ssd-recovery-resistance/README.md

 attributes, NVMe wear percentage, temperature, controller-reported host writes) before and after, so you can see the real cost of running this in terms of drive wear — not just whether it "worked."

+### What it actually does, step by step

+1. Detects the filesystem, block device, transport (NVMe/SATA/etc.), and whether TRIM/discard is available.
+2. Checks for common gaps that make TRIM *look* successful while data stays recoverable: LUKS/dm-crypt without `allow_discards`, LVM without `issue_discards`, unencrypted active swap, and (on btrfs) snapshots that keep old file versions alive (see §18a).
+3. Shows a pre-run analysis and a level picker (or uses `--level`).
+4. For each run: generates a pool of incompressible random data (for Restricted/Secret/Paranoia), cycles HTML/TXT/JPG/BIN file creation across multiple workers until free space hits the reserve, syncs, deletes everything it created, and runs `fstrim` (Paranoia adds an extra verification TRIM pass per run).
+5. Monitors SSD temperature throughout via a background thread and pauses/aborts a run if the drive gets too hot.
+6. Writes a report, manifest, per-run CSV, and full log, then prints a final summary including SMART/NVMe before/after values, TRIM effectiveness, wear delta, and the start/end time of the overall run and of every individual run.

 ## Why would you want this?